rubocode/nvim.config/README.md

 On the dynamic side I have preferred _ruby_ over _python_ and have now added _lua_ which is useful in customizing the PDE.

-Things don't have to get more complicated than they need to be.
-Personal discretion is of the essence.

-> The unavoidable price of reliability is simplicity.
-> **C.A.R.
-Hoare**

 This config is meant to be robust and resilient and to allow for flexible adjustment.
 It was not meant to load faster, although it does that too.